Treasury Secretary Steve Mnuchin On Whether Or Not He’ll Release Trump’s Tax Returns: ‘We Will Follow The Law’

 — Michael Del Moro (@MikeDelMoro) March 1, 2019

-During his campaign, Trump refused to release his returns, saying that he couldn’t do so while he was under audit by the IRS (in fact, no such law or rule prevents a person’s tax returns from being released while they are under IRS audit).
-Since his inauguration, Trump has, through his White House spokespeople, insisted that the American people are not interested in his tax returns and thus, he will not release them.
+During his campaign, Trump refused to release his returns, saying that he couldn’t do so while he was under audit by the IRS.
+In fact, no such law or rule prevents a person’s tax returns from being released while they are under IRS audit.
+Since his inauguration, Trump has, through his White House spokespeople, insisted that the American people are not interested in his tax returns.
+Thus, he will not release them.

-House Ways and Means Chairman Richard Neal, however, wants to see them, and he is the one person in Washington with the power to demand them.
+House Ways and Means Chairman Richard Neal, however, wants to see them — and he is one person in Washington with the power to demand them.
 And though the law does appear to be on Neal’s side, he has directed House staffers to prepare a solid legal case before actually demanding them.
 That’s because he expects a protracted legal battle from Trump’s people.

 Meanwhile, New Jersey Democrat Bill Parcell warned Mnuchin that talk of subpoenaing Trump’s returns isn’t hypothetical.